-- Continued with the basis for setting the Energy Price Limits as applied in 2016; - Updated the O&M costs for operating 40 MW gas turbines for both the industrial and aero-derivative types by accounting for movements in foreign exchange rates and applying CPI cost escalation; - Retained assumptions on average heat rates at maximum and minimum capacity from the 2016 review; - Slightly modified the approach to projecting the gas price distribution relative to last year's review.
-The upward adjustment made to the forecast gas price distribution in last year's review was deemed not to be necessary as expectations for strong growth in crude oil prices have not eventuated; - The gas price projection was based on the historical maximum monthly spot gas price time series, but was not adjusted to account for any other price factors; - Used the following gas pricing parameters deemed applicable to the spot purchase and transport of gas for peaking purposes: - Defined the daily load factor to have an 80% confidence range between 80% and 98% using a truncated lognormal distribution, with a mean value of 89.9%, and a most likely value of 95.0%; - Sampled from the gas commodity cost distribution between \$2/GJ and \$19.6/GJ with an 80% confidence range of \$2.40/GJ to \$6.90/GJ, a mean value of \$4.62/GJ and a most probable value of \$4.70/GJ; - Used a lognormal distribution of spot gas transport cost to the Perth area between \$1.00/GJ and \$3.00/GJ with an 80% confidence range between \$1.46/GJ and \$2.15/GJ, a mean value of \$1.812/GJ and a mode of \$1.769/GJ; - Used historical market observations from the 2013 to the 2016 calendar years to estimate distributions for starting frequency, average run time, generation per Dispatch Cycle and minimum capacity for Pinjar and Parkeston; - Continued the previous treatment of start-up costs and cost uncertainty.
-The recommended price is set to cover 80% of possible outcomes with run times of between 0.5 and 6 hours; - Continued to use the standard deviation of daily Singapore gas oil prices to assess the variation in distillate price since it is the Singapore gas oil price that is used to estimate the Ex Terminal price in the analysis.
+- Continued with the basis for setting the Energy Price Limits as applied in 2016; - Revised the previous treatment of start-up cost methodology and cost uncertainty to better reflect the time value of money with respect to start-up costs. - A methodological error was discovered in the start-up cost methodology that had been used in all previous reviews for the industrial gas turbines.
+This did not affect the cost calculations for aeroderivative turbines. - Updated the O&M costs for operating 40 MW gas turbines for both the industrial and aero-derivative types by accounting for movements in foreign exchange rates and applying CPI cost escalation; - The assumptions underlying the O&M costs for industrial turbines were also revised, as there was found to be conservatism in these assumptions which was being unreasonably accentuated with the revised start cost methodology. - Retained assumptions on average heat rates at maximum and minimum capacity from the 2016 review; - Slightly modified the approach to projecting the gas price distribution relative to last year's review.
+The upward adjustment made to the forecast gas price distribution in last year's review was deemed not to be necessary as expectations for strong growth in crude oil prices have not eventuated; - The gas price projection was based on the historical maximum monthly spot gas price time series, but was not adjusted to account for any other price factors; - Used the following gas pricing parameters deemed applicable to the spot purchase and transport of gas for peaking purposes: - Defined the daily load factor to have an 80% confidence range between 80% and 98% using a truncated lognormal distribution, with a mean value of 89.9%, and a most likely value of 95.0%; - Sampled from the gas commodity cost distribution between \$2/GJ and \$19.6/GJ with an 80% confidence range of \$2.40/GJ to \$6.90/GJ, a mean value of \$4.62/GJ and a most probable value of \$4.70/GJ: - Used a lognormal distribution of spot gas transport cost to the Perth area between \$1.00/GJ and \$3.00/GJ with an 80% confidence range between \$1.46/GJ and \$2.15/GJ, a mean value of \$1.812/GJ and a mode of \$1.769/GJ: - Used historical market observations from the 2013 to the 2016 calendar years to estimate distributions for starting frequency, average run time, generation per Dispatch Cycle and minimum capacity for Pinjar and Parkeston; - Continued to use the standard deviation of daily Singapore gas oil prices to assess the variation in distillate price since it is the Singapore gas oil price that is used to estimate the Ex Terminal price in the analysis.
 The uncertainty and level of the distillate price is relevant to the extent that it is used to cap the extreme spot gas prices at the level where the Dispatch Cycle cost would be equal for gas and for distillate firing for the nominated gas turbine technology and location.
-Hence variation in distillate price is used in determining the Maximum STEM Price, not the Alternative Maximum STEM Price. - Continued basing the analysis on 10,000 Monte Carlo samples, as this yields a narrower standard error of estimated quantities by a factor of 3.16 relative to the analyses performed prior to 2016.
+Hence variation in distillate price is used in determining the Maximum STEM Price, not the Alternative Maximum STEM Price.